cabal-club/cable/readme.md

 `ttl`          | `varint`           | number of hops remaining `offset`       | `varint`           | number of channel names to skip (`0` to skip none) `limit`        | `varint`           | maximum number of channel names to return

+This request returns zero or more `channel list response`s.

 A `limit` of 0 indicates a desire to receive the full set of known channels from a peer.
 Unlike some other requests, `limit=0` does not mean to subscribe